Relaxation techniques: Try these steps to reduce stress

 Autogenic relaxation.
 Autogenic means something that comes from within you.
 In this relaxation technique, you use both visual imagery and body awareness to reduce stress.

 You repeat words or suggestions in your mind that may help you relax and reduce muscle tension.
-For example, you may imagine a peaceful setting and then focus on controlled, relaxing breathing, slowing your heart rate, or feeling different physical sensations, such as relaxing each arm or leg one by one.
+For example, you may imagine a peaceful setting.
+Then you can focus on relaxing your breathing, slowing your heart rate, or feeling different physical sensations, such as relaxing each arm or leg one by one.

 Progressive muscle relaxation.
 In this relaxation technique, you focus on slowly tensing and then relaxing each muscle group.